mohammadalnajar/React-Project/README.md

-# Welcome to teleShop App
+# Welcome to the Full stack MERN teleShop App [Demo](https://teleshop-97.herokuapp.com/)

 #### This React project was a part of my study in HackYourFuture institute in Amsterdam